alphagov/govuk-import-export-prototype/answer/apply-simplified-declaration-procedure-sdp-imports-exports.markdown

 ---
 {% contentfor summary %}

-If you make import or export declarations regularly, the Simplified Declaration Procedure (SDP) lets you enter goods into a:
+If you're a regular importer or exporter, the Simplified Declaration Procedure (SDP) lets you:

-- customs procedure without making a full customs declaration
+- delay making a full declaration when you enter goods into a customs procedure
-- customs warehouse without making a supplementary declaration
+- enter goods into a customs warehouse without making a supplementary declaration

 It also makes it cheaper to [delay paying duty](/delay-paying-customs-duty-when-you-import-goods.html) on your goods.